Is merging worth it? Securely evaluating the information gain for causal dataset acquisition: METHOD

-Note that since we assume a normal likelihood, we can construct a Rao-Blackwellised estimator by analytically computing the entropy of the likelihood in~\eqref{eq:eig_conditional_entropy_likelihood} to give:
+Note that since we assume a normal likelihood, we can construct a Rao-Blackwellised estimator by analytically computing the entropy of the likelihood in~\autoref{eq:rearranged_info_gain1} to give:

-A detailed algorithm for both estimators is given in Appendix \ref{ap:EIG_algs}. \citet{rainforth2018nesting} showed that such nested estimators converge to the expected information gain at rate $\cO(({N^{-1} + cM_1^{-2}})^{\frac{1}{2}})$.
+Nested estimators are biased but consistent, converging to the true EIG at a rate $\cO(({N^{-1} + cM_1^{-2}})^{\frac{1}{2}})$ \citep{rainforth2018nesting}.
+A detailed algorithm for both estimators is given in Appendix \ref{ap:EIG_algs}.

-Using these estimators we can gauge the value of a merge before observing outcomes $\{Y^e_i\}^{n_e} _{i=1}$ in the dataset $\cD_e$.
-However, whilst this does provide us with information gain on the parameters for the conditional outcome it may not necessarily lead to an improvement in predicting CATE.
+These estimators allow us gauge the value of a merge before observing outcomes $\{Y^e_i\}^{n_e} _{i=1}$ in the dataset $\cD_e$.
+However, whilst this approach provides us with information on the parameters for the conditional outcome, it may not necessarily lead to improved CATE predictions.
 This is because $\mathrm{EIG}_{\theta|\cD_0}$ encourages \emph{uniform entropy reduction} across all dimensions of $\theta$, not just the ones relevant for CATE estimation.
-For instance, a dataset of untreated individuals would still provide information about the conditional outcome but much less for the contrast of outcomes required for CATE.
-This problem motivates our improved methodology given in the next section.
+For instance, a dataset with untreated individuals only would provide information about the conditional outcome, but less for CATE, which requires viewing treated individuals as well.
+This motivates our improved methodology, which we present in the next section.